-The main difference between a survival kit and a bug out bag is their purpose.
-Bug out bags are for emergencies where you will need to evacuate and include tools to help you stay alive when lost.
+The main difference between a survival kit and a bug-out bag is their purpose.
+Bug-out bags are for emergencies where you must evacuate and include tools to help you stay alive when lost.
 Survival kits are primarily designed to be used where they’re stored.

-This article will further explain the similarities and differences between bug out bags and survival kits.
-While the general idea behind survival kits and bug-out bags is similar, their specific functions are vastly different, so keep reading to learn which one would better fit your prepping kit.
+This article will further explain the similarities and differences between bug-out bags and survival kits.
+While the general idea behind survival kits and bug-out bags is similar, their specific functions are vastly different, so keep reading to learn which would better fit your prepping kit.
 Spoiler alert: you’ll probably need both.

-Survival kits and bug out bags are not the same things.
+Survival kits and bug-out bags are not the same things.
 Survival kits can include longer-term supplies designed to help you survive in place.
-Bug out bags are for extreme emergency scenarios and natural disasters where you must evacuate, and often include include weapons and specialty gear for your area.
+Bug-out bags are for extreme emergency scenarios and natural disasters where you must evacuate and often have weapons and specialty gear for your area.

-For instance, if you live in a volatile urban area, investing in a bug out bag will inevitably take priority.
-However, if your circumstances lead you to believe that the chances of having to survive in the wilderness are higher, you might want to look into getting a survival kit first.
+For instance, investing in a bug-out bag will inevitably take priority if you live in a volatile urban area.
+However, if your circumstances lead you to believe that the chances of surviving in the wilderness are higher, you might want to look into getting a survival kit first.

-Moreover, bug out bags and survival kits differ in the locations where they’re usually stored.
-The former is mainly kept at home in an easily accessible and visible space.
-At the same time, the latter generally serves best if kept in your car, backpack, or another location where you feel you’re most vulnerable to being left to your own devices.
+Moreover, bug-out bags and survival kits differ in where they’re usually stored.
+The former is kept at home in an easily accessible and visible space.
+At the same time, the latter generally serves best if kept in your car, backpack, or another location where you feel most vulnerable to being left to your devices.

-Last but not least, given that survival kits and bug out bags serve different purposes, they also include different items (or quantities of a specific item).
+Last but not least, given that survival kits and bug-out bags serve different purposes, they also include other items (or quantities of a specific item).
 To make this point as clear and concise as possible, I’ve compiled a table to help you better understand what you’ll need to include in each kit.

 |Survival Kit||Bug Out Bag|